-- Identification of national and international projects with high added value, in which new ceramic products and/or innovative forms of using them are present. - Definition of the innovations implemented in the various stages of the productive process: raw materials, moulding, surface treatment, firing, postproduction. - Classification of innovations according to their operational performance, formal qualities and symbolic meanings.
+- Identification of national and international projects with high added value, in which new ceramic products and/or innovative forms of using them are present. - Definition of the innovations implemented in the different production process stages: raw materials, forming, surface treatment, firing, post-production. - Classification of innovations according to their functional performance, formal qualities and symbolic meanings.